-Unlike OpenGL or DirectX pre-11, in Vulkan, all GPU commands have to go through a command buffer.
-Command buffers are allocated from a Command Pool, and executed on Queues.
+Unlike OpenGL or DirectX pre-11, in Vulkan, all GPU commands have to go through a command buffer, and executed through a Queue.

 The general flow to execute commands is:

 - You record commands into the command buffer, using